Getting your Trinity Audio player ready...

 It reinforced my belief that I could teach her.

-As Hellie sat, working through the final repetition, I placed my hand on her arm.
-“Hellie, you don’t have to…”
+As Hellie sat and started to rise again, I placed my hand on her arm and said, “Hellie, you don’t have to…”

-In his hands, a barely graspable towering stack of books tipped toward collapsing.
+In his hands, a barely graspable stack of books leaned toward collapse.

 I knew it was going to be a long night.

-He did what his brain was wired to do.
+He was only doing what his brain was wired to do.

 But to be honest, I didn’t know if I really wanted the answers.